 Michael’s career has been in IT, with spells in Sales and Marketing leadership, culminating in a role as an International Marketing Director.
 His particular areas or expertise are around strategy, communications, IT and sustainability.
-He is on the Boards of two well-established charities, is a Governor at a Secondary School and sits on the Advisory Board for Exeter University Business School.
+He is on the Board of the Royal Humane Society and sits on the Advisory Board for Exeter University Business School.
 He has previously chaired the board of governors for a secondary school.
 He support Arctice Base Camp as an Executive Volunteer.
 Michael is the author of Creating Strategy: A Practical Guide, published in 2021.